 the entrance had been discovered.
 During the next 200 years the site had

-many visitors, as can be seen from the quantity of graffiti they left
+many visitors, among them treasure-hunters and vandals as can be seen from the quantity of graffiti they left

-for a season of 4 months until 1975, and his work gave us the Newgrange
+for a season of 4 months until 1975, and his work gives us the Newgrange

-of detailed plans and drawings were made.
-They began by making cuttings
+O'Kelly and his team began by making cuttings

-into the body of the mound, and found that it had been built in carefully
+into the body of the mound.
+They found that the profile of the cairn had been carefully

 built up in layers composed of turves, clay, water-rolled boulders and

-about 3,200 BC from charcoal in the caulking of sand and burnt clay used
+about 3,200 BC from two samples of material in the caulking of sand and burnt clay used

 the excavations progressed, they began to repair and restore the mound.